Rajiv Lakshman

+Early life

+Rajiv Lakshman was born into a Telugu family in New Delhi, along with his twin brother, Raghu Ram.
+He also has sister, Supriya.

+Lakshman studied at the Woodstock School in Landour, Uttarakhand, and later attended the University of Delhi in Delhi, Deshbandhu College, and Sri Venkateswara College.

 Career

-Rajiv and Raghu have been involved in the show MTV Roadies since 2001.
-The Indian Express described them as "television's famous angry twins" as they have a reputation for being outspoken.
-The twin brothers studied at the Woodstock School in Landour, Uttarakhand.
-In February 2012, CNBC-TV18 wrote that the twins "play the evil bullies to perfection".

-Rajiv is also involved in production work of the Stunt reality program Jaanbaaz.
+Lakshman has been involved in the show MTV Roadies since 2001.
+He is also involved in production work of the Stunt reality program Jaanbaaz.
 He starred in 2010 alongside brother Raghu in the film Tees Maar Khan.

 Rajiv has appeared in Comedy Nights Bachao.

-In 2016, Rajiv appeared in a movie called "Dhanak", which garnered acclaim.
+In 2015, Rajiv appeared in a movie called "Dhanak", which garnered acclaim.

 Pairing with his brother Raghu again, Rajiv is seen in MTV Dropout Pvt Ltd, a reality television show for budding entrepreneurs.

 In 2019, he and his brother Raghu, starred in Amazon Prime's Skulls and Roses.
 The show received negative reviews and therefore it was not continued for a second season.

 In 2021, he starred in the Tamil film Doctor as Alvin, with his twin Raghu playing Melvin.